|

 Things to see

-Stradbroke Island ( or Straddie by the locals) is known for some of the best beaches in this area and one suited to your situation.
+Stradbroke Island (or Straddie by the locals) is known for some of the best beaches in this area.
 Amity Point faces the west and is great for low-key swimming for kids, paddle boarding, or jet skiing.
-Flinders Beach has plenty of great swimming, or beach camping options.
+Flinders Beach has plenty of great swimming, or beach camping sites.

 Point Lookout is located on the east side and is one of the more popular sections of Stradbroke Island.
-This is where you find the Gorge Walk meandering through the rocky headland and come across local wildlife like Kangaroos or passing whales.
+This is where you find the North & South Gorge Walk meandering through the rocky headland and come across local wildlife like Kangaroos or passing whales.

 Beach driving on North Stradbroke Island